 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results the tacrolimus group compared to the vehicle group (P values not reported).
 Rates of withdrawal due to adverse effects did not differ significantly in the pimecrolimus or tacrolimus groups compared to topical TCs, nor did rates when comparing tacrolimus 0.03 to 0.1% (P values not reported).
 Skin irritation and skin burning did not differ significantly between pimecrolimus groups and vehicle (P =0.257), but the rate was significantly higher with pimecrolimus compared to betamethasone valerate 0.1% or a combined regimen of triamcinolone acetonide 0.1% and hydrocortisone acetate 1% (P value not reported).
 Both strengths of tacrolimus were more likely to cause skin burning compared to vehicle (P =0.010) and mild or potent TCs (P values not reported).
 Quality of life was difficult to measure and different outcome measures were used in the studies.
 In two studies, parents judged quality of life to be improved in patients taking pimecrolimus compared to placebo, and three trials showed increases in quality of life in patients taking tacrolimus 0.03 and 0.1% compared to placebo (P values not reported).
 Tacrolimus 0.1% was found to have a significantly greater improvement on quality of life in adults compared to the 0.03% strength, but no significant differences were found in infants and children (P values not reported).
 No quality of life assessments were found comparing pimecrolimus and tacrolimus to topical TCs (P values not reported).
-El-Batawy et al 29 MA of 19 RCTs N=7,378 Primary: Treatment success Primary: Pimecrolimus was found to be significantly more effective than vehicle at three Pimecrolimus or Patients of all 3 weeks to 6 as defined by weeks (P =0.005) and six weeks (P <0.00001) as measured by IGA.
-One trial of tacrolimus ages with AD months proportion of patients who were infants with mild to very severe AD found no significant difference between both groups at six months (P =0.08) and 12 months (P =0.47) as measured by IGA.
-VS rated by the investigator as Only one trial compared pimecrolimus cream 1% with betamethasone-17-valerate TCs clear or almost clear (equivalent to 0.1% cream, with the TC found to be significantly more effective than pimecrolimus (RR, 0.22; 95% CI, 0.09 to 0.54; P =0.0008), as measured by IGA of AD at three
+El-Batawy et al 31 MA of 19 RCTs N=7,378 Primary: Primary: Pimecrolimus or Patients of all 3 weeks to 6 Treatment success as defined by Pimecrolimus was found to be significantly more effective than vehicle at three weeks (P =0.005) and six weeks (P <0.00001) as measured by IGA.
+One trial of tacrolimus ages with AD months proportion of infants with mild to very severe AD found no significant difference between both VS patients who were rated by the groups at six months (P =0.08) and 12 months (P =0.47) as measured by IGA. investigator as Only one trial compared pimecrolimus cream 1% with betamethasone-17-valerate TCs clear or almost clear (equivalent to 0.1% cream, with the TC found to be significantly more effective than pimecrolimus (RR, 0.22; 95% CI, 0.09 to 0.54; P =0.0008), as measured by IGA of AD at three